 Ingredients to Look For

-- Zinc oxide or titanium dioxide (for physical protection)
+- Zinc oxide or titanium dioxide ( in case of physical protection)

 Ingredients to Avoid